Laura Smith

 Christine resides in Duvall with her husband and two sons.
 In her free time Christine enjoys reading, baking, cooking, and traveling.

-M’Liss Moon is excited to join the EYN team as the Youth Resilience and Community Resources Coordinator.
+M’Liss Moon is excited to join the EYN team as the Youth Resilience and Community Resources Manager.
 Originally from Colorado, M’Liss found her way to Washington and the Snoqualmie Valley area in the mid 90’s and has loved it ever since.
 Her background in psychology and massage therapy lead her to open Main St. Massage, a health and wellness center in Duvall in 2001.
 After her daughters entered the world, M’Liss continued to volunteer in the community serving 12 years on the City of Carnation Planning Board, initiating the PTSA at the Riverview Learning Center, and most recently serves at the Equity, Diversity and Inclusion Chair on the PTSA Council at the Riverview School District.

 M’Liss is passionate about promoting a healthy, thriving Snoqualmie Valley community.
 Currently residing in Carnation, the Moon family, when not learning and working are often found out walking, hiking and enjoying nature.

-Yareli Ruiz
+Yareli Ruiz – Family Connection Coordinator

-Sara Tarp
+Sara Tarp – Prevention Program Manager

 Sara has her Bachelor of Science in Psychology and Human Development from Washington State University and is also a licensed Substance Use Disorder Professional.
 Sara has worked with adults and adolescents since her graduation.
 She has worked in many roles including inpatient treatment working in family programs, outpatient counseling, prevention/intervention, and development and outreach.
 Her passion for prevention work and helping youth and parents started from her own childhood and is growing every day.